 UPDATE (4/26/18): it is possible to read Jerome’s words in the preface to Judith, “But since the Nicene Council is considered (legitur lit. “is read”) to have counted this book among the number of sacred Scriptures, I have acquiesced to your request (or should I say demand!),” as a reference to Nicaea discussing the scriptures, and therefore the beginning of the myth.
 I didn’t include it previously because it seems so different in kind from the later myth, and there could have been discussions about “scriptures,” which would differ from a vote on the canonical list and differ further still from the later miracle story.
 Since adopters of Nicene orthodoxy such as Athanasius, Gregory of Nazianzus, and Hilary of Poitiers do not include Judith in the canon, we need to read Jerome not as referencing the canon but the scriptures.
 This interpretation is in line with fourth-century biblical theory.
 How others read Jerome on this point could have been different, and thus Jerome’s statement, misunderstood, could be the departure for the later myth.
 I still have many questions about this conclusion.
 For more on the Jerome prefaces to Judith and Tobit see the article by Ed Gallagher on the question.

 About the Author

-Dr. John Meade has recently published The Biblical Canon Lists from Early Christianity: Texts and Analysis with Oxford University Press.
+Dr. John Meade is Associate Professor of Old Testament and Codirector of the Text & Canon Institute at Phoenix Seminary.
+He has recently published The Biblical Canon Lists from Early Christianity: Texts and Analysis with Oxford University Press.
 You can learn more about him at his faculty page and also follow him on Twitter at @drjohnmeade.